Extremal behavior of ideals of minors: Periodicity of Ideals of Minors over Artinian Stretched Gorenstein Rings

-In particular, if $M$ is not free, the Betti numbers of $M$ is eventually a strictly increasing sequence.
+In particular, if $M$ is not free, the sequence of Betti numbers of $M$ is eventually strictly increasing.
 In our case, this phenomenon guarantees the syzygy modules of $M$ to contain generators with special properties, a fact that will be used in the sequel.

 \begin{lemma} Let $(R,\m, \sk)$ be a noetherian local ring and $\varphi\colon R^n\to R^m$ be such that $\varphi(R^n)\subseteq \m R^m$.
 Suppose that \begin{enumerate}[{\rm (a)}] \item $\mu( \varphi(R^n))=n$; \item $m<n$; \item there exists a minimal generating set $\{ x_1, x_2, \ldots, x_e\}$ of $\m$ with $x_ex_j=0$ for $1\leq j\leq e-1$ and $x_e^3=0$. \end{enumerate} Then $x_e u=0$ for some minimal generator $u$ of $\varphi(R^n)$. \end{lemma} \begin{proof} Let $A$ be the matrix representation of $\varphi$ with respect to the standard basis of $R^n$ and $R^m$.
 We now show that by a suitable change of basis of $R^n$, the matrix $A$ can be reduced to a matrix $A'$ such that every entry in the last $(n-m)$ columns of $A'$ belongs to the ideal $(x_1, x_2, \ldots, x_{e-1},x_e^2)$.
 Note that every invertible column operation on $A$ corresponds to a change of basis of $R^n$.
 Here, we obtain a desired basis of $R^n$ by performing a series of column operations of the following two types: (i) swapping two columns, (ii) adding an $R$-multiple of one column to another column.